 Heart of Glass helps to generate footfall on the St Helens high street by producing arts and cultural activity in external spaces within the community.
 The institution created 565 workshops, events and projects between 2014 and 2020, primarily in the town centre of St Helens.
-89 St Helens receives approximately 28 million visits each year, driven by a combination of culture, heritage, and retail.90 How does Heart of Glass influence spending on the high street?
+89 St Helens has developed a heritage strategy that recognises the importance of heritage to driving visits to the town, with this strategy noting that heritage was responsible for 28 million visits to North West in 2018.
+90 How does Heart of Glass influence spending on the high street?